Barcode Printing and Marking Methods

 Every code application begins with collecting information from a central database, which often includes the origin and other manufacturing data, and then applying that data to an object.
 The application of the code is usually accomplished in one of two ways: by applying the code to a package or label, usually using inkjet or thermal printing methods, or by permanently marking the code directly on a part via direct part marking (DPM) methods such as dot peen, chemical etching, or laser marking.

-For many applications, such as medical devices, automotive and other durable goods where traceability and liability protection at the component level are important, DPM methods offer a longer-lasting alternative compared to printing methods.
-DPM solutions will typically include more data than just a part index number; therefore, they often use 2-D codes instead of lower-bandwidth 1-D barcodes.
+For many applications, such as medical devices, automotive parts, and other durable goods where traceability and liability protection at the component level are important, DPM methods offer a longer-lasting alternative compared to printing methods.
+DPM codes will typically include more data than just a part index number; therefore, they often use 2D codes instead of lower-bandwidth 1D barcodes.

 Related Content Introduction to barcode reading

 - Barcode Reader Lighting